Jellico in Campbell County, Tennessee — The American South (East South Central)

 Follow the routes of the armies along the Tennessee Civil War Trails.
 Colorful markers at each stop tell the story of the war’s interesting people, places, and events.
 A free map guide to the Tennessee Trails network is available in the Welcome Center.
 Please drive carefully as you enjoy the beauty and history of the Tennessee Civil War Trails.

 "Drawing Artillery Across the Mountains," Harper's Weekly, Nov.
 21, 1863

 Cumberland Gap Courtesy Lincoln Memorial University

 Union Monument, Knoxville National Cemetery (statue of Union soldier replaced the eagle in 1906) - Courtesy Library of Congress

 Erected by Tennessee Civil War Trails.

 Location.
 36° 35.318′ N, 84° 6.358′ W. Marker is in Jellico, Tennessee, in Campbell County.
 Marker can be reached from Interstate 75 north of 5th Street (U.S. 25W), on the right when traveling south.
-Touch for map.
-Located in front of the Tennessee Welcome Center.
+Located in Touch for map.
 Marker is in this post office area: Jellico TN 37762, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 7, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 567 times since then and 56 times this year.
+It was originally submitted on June 7, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 674 times since then and 47 times this year.
 Photos: 1, 2, 3. submitted on June 7, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.